open-feature/spec/specification/flag-evaluation/hooks.md

 > `Flag evaluation options` may contain `immutable state`, a map of data to be provided to hook invocations.

-> Immutable hook data **MUST** be passed to each hook through a parameter.
+> The `immutable state` **MUST** be passed to each hook through a parameter.
 It is merged into the object in the precedence order API -> Client -> Invocation.

 > The hook **MUST** not alter the `immutable state` object.